-(1000 A.D.).
+(1) It started originally under the impact of Mahayana Buddhism (1000 A.D.).
 Later, it accepted yoga-tantric religious observances, and developed on the line of thoughts preached by Sahajias.

 (2) Thereafter it fell under the spell of Natha cult from which it imbibed the adoration or worship of guru (the master).

 (3) This was followed by its being influenced by the teachings of Sufis which emphasized the direct experience of soul through the human body.

 (4) Then with the arrival of Vaishnavism, it came close to it, and learnt how harmony between love and soul could be affected symbolically through direct experience of physical body.

 As a result of the blending of all these ideas and influences, Bauls eschewed every kind of ritual and custom, and stood firmly against practices that went under the banner of traditional religions.
 Baul believe that divinity is present in the human body itself and not anywhere outside, neither in holy places, nor in temples, nor in mosques.
 After the culture of purification of the human body they intend to derive strength from the soul where God's strength is enshrined.
 They negate all kinds of ritualism.
 According to them it is the magic force inside the human body that forms the mystic personality named maner manus (the soul).
 Baul songs are of symbolic types but full of wit and imageries picked up from common usages.
 Yet Birbhum Bauls and also some others of different areas focus their ideas on old Vaisnava personalities like Jaydeva, Chaitanya and so on.
 They tell the story of the soul in a peculiar language of their own that brings forth imageries from life itself.